com-lihaoyi/mill/docs/pages/7 - Mill Internals.md

 single-build-hierarchy, where every Target has an on-disk-cache/output-directory according to their position in the hierarchy, comes from Bazel.

-Bazel is a bit odd in it’s own right. the underlying data model is good (hierarchy + cached dependency graph) but getting there is hell it (like SBT) is also a 3-layer interpretation model, but layers 1 & 2 are almost exactly the
+Bazel is a bit odd in it’s own right.
+The underlying data model is good (hierarchy + cached dependency graph) but getting there is hell.
+It (like SBT) is also a 3-layer interpretation model, but layers 1 & 2 are almost exactly the
-same: mutable python which performs global side effects (layer 3 is the same dependency-graph evaluator as SBT/mill)
+same: mutable python which performs global side effects (layer 3 is the same dependency-graph evaluator as SBT/mill).

-You end up having to deal with a non-trivial python codebase where everything happens via
+You end up having to deal with a non-trivial python codebase where everything happens via:

 ```python
 do_something(name="blah")